 \ac{D2D} communication is used to enable direct connections between devices, bypassing the damaged infrastructure.
-The paper \cite{rawat2015towards} leverages 5G technology for high-speed and reliable communication in disaster scenarios.
-It utilizes D2D communication to establish direct links between devices, bypassing damaged infrastructure and focuses on enhancing network resilience through advanced communication protocols and technologies.
-The contribution in \cite{AliD2D2018} uses \ac{D2D} communication to enable direct connections between devices in disaster areas.
-Power transfer techniques are implemented to share battery life between devices to extend their operating time.
-They also use clustering techniques to organize devices into groups to improve communication efficiency and resource management.
+The paper \cite{rawat2015towards} leveraged 5G technology for high-speed and reliable communication in disaster scenarios.
+It utilized \ac{D2D} communication to establish direct links between devices, bypassing damaged infrastructure, and focused on enhancing network resilience through advanced communication protocols and technologies.
+Reference \cite{AliD2D2018} used \ac{D2D} communication to enable direct connections between devices in disaster areas.
+Power transfer techniques were implemented to share battery life between devices to extend their operating time.
+They also used clustering techniques to organize devices into groups to improve communication efficiency and resource management.

 Cellular \ac{LPWAN} technologies such as \ac{LoRa} can also be utilized in disaster response communication planning in the context of earthquakes to provide reliable and efficient communication capabilities \cite{rastogi2022measuring, boccadoro2019quakesense}.
-In \cite{poke2023evaluation}, a long-range, low-power mesh network infrastructure is proposed for disaster response. \ac{LPWAN} technologies have excellent coverage and can reach far distances, making them suitable for disaster areas where traditional communication infrastructure may be damaged or non-functional \cite{rastogi2022measuring}.
+In \cite{poke2023evaluation}, a long-range, low-power mesh network infrastructure was proposed for disaster response.
+However, it was found that the implementation of LoRa Mesh Networks had high error rates, although power consumption provided better results. \ac{LPWAN} technologies have excellent coverage and can reach far distances, making them suitable for disaster areas where traditional communication infrastructure may be damaged or non-functional \cite{rastogi2022measuring}.
 They can provide connectivity to a large geographical area, enabling communication between responders, command centers, and affected individuals across a wide range.
 They are designed to be power-efficient, allowing devices to operate on battery power for an extended period.
 This feature is crucial in disaster scenarios where access to electricity may be limited.